 -Summits of Mt.
 Whitney(x2), San Gorgonio, San Jacinto(x3), Mt.
 Baden-Powell, San Antonio (Baldy)

--Hundreds of miles on trails in Southern California and the Sierra Nevada
+-Hundreds of miles on trails in the Pacific Northwest, Southern Appalachia, the Southwest, and Hawaii.

 -Over 10,000 miles of off trail travel while serving in the Army

 The only directions for me at this point are up and forward.
 Either up on a horse or up on a peak, I see myself hitting more high points by moving towards shorter term goals while contributing to my longer term goals.
 Some of these goals include working for an established, reputable guiding company, packing horses and mules for mountain travel, learning new skills in the forth season, and continuing to lead a fruitful and rewarding life in the outdoors.